 Note: There’s some confusion about these waxes’ ability to actually protect polymer clay.
 Wax protects porous materials from moisture.
 But polymer clay isn’t porous and it isn’t damaged by moisture.
 Paste wax won’t protect polymer clay from wear.

 No, Varathane isn’t a floor wax.
-But it is very often used as a finish on wood floors.
+It’s a varnish that’s often used as a finish on wood floors.
 But it makes for a fantastic varnish for polymer clay.
-Milky white, the consistency of light cream, water-based Varathane dries crystal clear on polymer clay and makes an excellent sealer for surface treatments.
-It’s been a favorite product among polymer clayers for over 20 years.
+Milky white in the can, the consistency of light cream, water-based Varathane dries crystal clear on polymer clay and makes an excellent sealer for surface treatments.
+It’s been a favorite product among polymer clayers for over 25 years.
 I’ve written about Varathane before, and if this is a new product to you I recommend that you head over to read that article.

 Should You Use a Floor Wax on Polymer Clay?